 - An Oasis of Healing, Arizona – run by a medical doctor with a very holistic view of cancer, the clinic’s philosophy is to treat the patient on three levels: teach the patient to stop making cancer; target and eliminate the cancer without harming the patient; and stimulate the immune system.
 The clinic sees itself not as a treatment centre but as an educational centre for its patients, teaching them how to look after themselves for the rest of their life once healed.
 To get an idea of the clinic’s approach listen to the short video introduction by Dr. Lodi.

-- 3E Centre, Germany – a very holistic centre with broad knowledge of natural cancer therapies.
-Patient needs to be physically capable of taking care of himself, no 24/7 medical help.
+- 3E Centre, Germany – a holistic centre with broad knowledge of natural cancer therapies.
+Patient needs to be physically capable of taking care of him/herself, no 24/7 medical help.

-- Lukas Clinic, Switzerland – offering integrated approach conventional/alternative and strong supportive care.
-Based on Rudolf Steiner’s philosophy.
+- Arlesheim Clinic, Switzerland – offering integrated approach conventional/alternative and strong supportive care.
+Based on Rudolf Steiner’s anthroposophic philosophy.

 - Hufeland Clinic, Germany – combines conventional and alternative treatments.
 Seeks to rebalance patient first of all, to allow the immune system to do its job.

 - Burzynski Clinic, Texas – offers individually tailored, gene-targeted cancer treatment based on individual gene mapping.
 For brain cancers, including very advanced cases, the clinic offers an innovative alternative treatment using non-toxic peptides and amino acids, known as antineoplastons, which act as genetic switches that turn tumor suppressor genes “on”.
 The treatment has with minimal side effects and high success rates, as detailed in this inspiring film.